 - The NOI of a property is not always constant—it can change depending on how the property is managed.

 - Because other expenses are not considered in NOI (e.g., interest expense, debt service, income taxes, capital expenditures), the actual cash flow that a property can generate may differ after all these other expenses are paid.

 - If projected rents are used to calculate NOI, it can throw off the net operating income formula if these rents differ from market rents.

 How to Improve Net Operating Income

-A property with high net operating income is typically a good thing.
+A property with a high net operating income is typically a good thing.
 A positive NOI means a property’s operating revenues are higher than its operating expenses.
-A negative NOI indicates that the operating expenses of a rental property exceeds its revenues.
-To help, there are different methods to improve the NOI of a real estate investment.
+A negative NOI indicates that the operating expenses of a rental property exceed its revenues.
+To help figure this out, there are different methods to improve the NOI of a real estate investment.

-Here are 3 ways to improve an investment property’s NOI:
+Here are three ways to improve an investment property’s net operating income:

 1. Improve Rental Income

 The main source of revenue from an investment property is its rental income.
-One way to improve your rental income is to make sure that you have a high occupancy rate at 90% or above.
+One way to improve your rental income is to make sure that you have a high occupancy rate of 90 percent or above.
 Another method is to review your rental rates to make sure that the rent is properly priced according to its comps and its target tenant demographic.